Site Overlay

 What do Foot & Ankle Surgery Podiatrists do?

-Foot and ankle surgery podiatrists are specialists who diagnose and treat a wide range of foot and ankle conditions through both surgical and non-surgical methods.
+Podiatrists specializing in foot and ankle surgery diagnose and treat a wide range of conditions using both surgical and non-surgical methods.

 They perform procedures such as bunion and hammertoe correction, fracture repair, and ankle ligament reconstruction to address issues like sports injuries, arthritis, deformities, heel pain, and ingrown toenails.